Archive for the ‘CA Southern - C’ Category

 may13_creekcrossing2

-The trail went down finally to Holcomb Creek, which we had to cross 4 times.
-Each time it got deeper— thigh deep on me at the end, with the water really moving, and so cold that after you get out and your legs “un-numb”, you are in pain for a few minutes!
+Finally the trail went down to Holcomb Creek, to a jumbled mess of logs, boulders and riparian greenery.
+Little “flags” marked where the trail went, as it crossed the creek a total of 4 times.
+But instead of the simple rockhop crossings we did in 2005, we were faced with genuine FORDs.
+At each ford, the creek got deeper— thigh deep on me at the end, with the water really moving, and so cold that after you get out and your legs “un-numb”, you are in pain for a few minutes!
 Ow!

 may13_girlblue